 So a better question to ask may be, “How long do termites do damage?”
 The answer can be years to decades, and since new colonies spring up during the swarming season, your home could be subjected to an endless cycle of termite damage.

-For proven termite control services in Los Angeles, Orange, and San Diego counties and across Southern California, you can count on Hi-Tech Termite Control.
+You can count on Hi-Tech Termite Control for proven termite control services in Los Angeles, Orange, and San Diego counties and across Southern California.
 Give us a call for your free termite inspection or contact us online to protect your home against termite damage.